liyi14/mx-DeepIM/README.md

 ## Installation

-1. Clone the DeepIM repository, and we'll call the directory that you cloned mx-DeepPose as ${DeepIM_ROOT}.
+1. Clone the DeepIM repository, and we'll call the directory that you cloned mx-DeepIM as ${DeepIM_ROOT}.
 ```
 git clone https://github.com/liyi14/mx-DeepIM.git
 ```